Convalescent Plasma for the Treatment of COVID-19 and Donation of Convalescent Plasma

 - Rock River Valley Blood Center

-A complete list of blood donation centers in IL is here: https://ilabb.org/Donation.html.
+A complete list of blood donation centers in Illinois is available at https://ilabb.org/Donation.html.

 Additional information regarding facilitation of donation by recovered patients will be provided in a forthcoming memo.